tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 #### 1. Send malicious and non-malicious emails to a test mailbox

-These emails have either QRCodes as attachments, "safe"attachments, no attachments or embedded QRCodes.
+These emails have either QR Codes as attachments, "safe"attachments, no attachments or embedded QR Codes.

 ![image](https://github.com/tuxnam/Blog/assets/18376283/24bfd656-7f86-48e1-aad0-094b89e8291e)